oondeo/docker-odoo/README.md

     # PostgreSQL data files
     dbdata:
         image: postgres:9.2
-        command: true
+        command: "true"

+    # For production, you will likely use HTTPS
+    https:
+        image: yajo/https-proxy
+        ports:
+            - "80:80"
+            - "443:443"
+        links:
+            - app:www
+        environment:
+            PORT: 8069
+            # In case you have your SSL key & certs, put them here:
+            KEY: |
+                -----BEGIN PRIVATE KEY-----
+                [some random base64 garbage]
+                -----END PRIVATE KEY-----
+            CERT: |
+                -----BEGIN CERTIFICATE-----
+                [some random base64 garbage]
+                -----END CERTIFICATE-----
+                -----BEGIN CERTIFICATE-----
+                [you will probably have more of these sections]
+                -----END CERTIFICATE-----

-The above is a sample `fig.yml` file.
+The above is a sample `docker-compose.yml` file.
 This image is a little bit complex because it has many launcher scripts and needs some links and volumes to work properly, but if you understand the above, you almost got it all.

 ## Usage